 - Requests for company accounts and other financial information, e.g. Director’s loan account.

 - Clarification concerning the parties’ disclosed income needs.

 - Evidence of the parties’ disclosed housing needs, by way of a request for evidence of suitable properties and maximum mortgage capacity information.

 - Evidence of the efforts made to secure employment to establish a party’s earning capacity.

-A Questionnaire will be prepared by your solicitor in conjunction with you.
-Therefore if there are any matters contained in your spouse’s Form E and supporting documents about which you require further clarification, or should you consider assets and/or income to have not been fully disclosed, it is important that these points are raised with your solicitor.
+The questionnaire will be prepared by your solicitor in conjunction with you.
+Therefore, if there are any matters contained in your spouse’s Form E and supporting documents about which you require further clarification, or should you consider assets and/or income to have not been fully disclosed, it is important that these points are raised with your solicitor.